Yanbo-Zhu/AWS_Certification_Training/AWS_Architecting_on_AWS/2023-10-02/Modul_4_Compute/Modul_4_1_Compute.md

 Reconfigure resources – Use the recommendations to reconfigure your resources for cost reduction and improved performance.

+## 3.3 Amazon EC2 key pairs

 ![](image/Pasted%20image%2020231002144745.png)

 A key pair, which consists of a private key and a public key, is a set of security credentials.
 You use a key pair to prove your identity when connecting to an instance.
 Amazon EC2 stores the public key and you store the private key.
 You use the private key instead of a password to securely access your instances.
 Anyone who possesses your private keys can connect to your instances, so it's important that you store your private keys in a secure place.

+## 3.4 Tenancy

 租期；租用

 ![](image/Pasted%20image%2020231002144917.png)

+On demand:  多个 costomer 同时公用 一个 physical host 的不同的 virtaul machine Resevered instances : 在用的的时候, 占用整个 physical host . share the physical hosts, when the hosts are not used dedicated hosts: 在用的的时候, 占用整个 physical host .
+Will not share the physical hosts, when the hosts are not used

 shared tenancy: 只占用  physical host 某个instance, 别人可以使用同个 host 的其他的 instance dedicated instance:  physical host 全部占用 , 空出来的时候, 别人也是用得了 dedicated host :  physical host 全部占用 , 空出来 别人也是用不了

+---

+1 Shared tenancy
 By default, EC2 instances have shared tenancy, which means that multiple AWS accounts might share the same physical hardware.

+2 Dedicated Instances
 Dedicated Instances are EC2 instances that are physically isolated at the host hardware level.
 They are isolated from instances that aren't dedicated and from instances that belong to other AWS accounts.

+Dedicated Instance does not work like this.
+Your instance runs on some dedicated hardware. **Its not lockdown to you**.
+If you stop/start instance, you can get some other hardware somewhere else.
+Basically, the hardware is "yours" (you are not sharing it with others) for the time your instance is running.
+You stop/start it, you may get different physical machine later on (maybe older, maybe newer, maybe its specs will be a bit different), and so on. **So your instance is moved around on different physical servers - whichever is not occupied by others at the time.**

+3 Dedicated Host
 When you launch instances on a Dedicated Host, the instances run on a physical server with EC2 instance capacity fully dedicated to your use.
 You are provided an isolated server with configurations that you can control.
 With Dedicated Hosts, you have the option to have AWS automatically select a server to place your instance.
 Or you can manually select a dedicated server to place your instance.

+With Dedicated Host the physical server is basically yours.
+It does not change, **it's always the same physical machine for as long as you are paying**

 Thus, you can deploy instances by using configurations to address corporate compliance and regulatory requirements.
 With Dedicated Hosts, you can use your existing per-socket, per-core, or per-VM software licenses.
 These software licenses are bound to VMs, sockets, or physical cores, subject to your license terms, and include, among others:
 • Microsoft Windows Server